On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Introduction

 \subsection{Related Work}

 Our work is related to the streams of work on auction design and mechanism design, pioneered by \cite{Vickrey61,Myerson81,RileySamuelson81}.
 We refer the reader to the monographs by \cite{Krishna10-auction-theory-2nd-ed} and \cite{Borgers15-md-book} for a review of classical materials on auction design and mechanism design.
-While there is a very extensive literature on classical \textit{Bayesian} mechanism design, this line of work shares the assumption that the distribution of valuations is common knowledge to both the buyers and the seller.
-The present work contributes to a stream of work that aims at weakening the knowledge of the seller, in the spirit of Wilson's early call for detail-free mechanisms \citep{Wilson87}.
+These works set a stage for classical \textit{Bayesian} mechanism design for subsequent works, but they share an assumption that the distribution of valuations is common knowledge to both the buyers and the seller.